Every sales team has one decisive goal.

 Communicate to them that they’re doing a great job.

-It may make all the difference to their feeling of appreciation and accomplishment at the remote workplace.
+It may make all the difference to their feeling of appreciation and accomplishment in the remote workplace.
+Additionally, you could also give them a shout out on social media like LinkedIn or endorse them with a skill that would help build their profesional profile.

-Employees require both rewards and consequences to continue improving and maintain a healthy relationship with work.
+Employees require both rewards and consequences to continue improving and maintaining a healthy relationship with work.

 One way to do that is to introduce a dash of competitiveness between employees through gamification.